Tai Chi for Joint Health and Arthritis

 In 2007 Journal of Arthritis Care and Research, 152 people with osteoarthritis gain pain relief and better physical function from practicing Tai Chi for Arthritis program.

 What is Tai Chi?
 Tai chi is an ancient Chinese tradition consisting of slow, gentle and meditative movements.
 Accompanied by deep breathing and mental concentration, Tai Chi is a great way to relieve stress and gain focus for those who have a hard time sitting and meditating.

 How does Tai Chi help with Arthritis?
 Tai Chi is a great low-impact way to stay active.
 It will help you to improve strength, flexibility and balance.

 How often do I need to come?
-Our Arthritis classes are held weekly over a 8 week series.
+Our classes for joint health are held weekly over a 8 week series.

 What should I wear to class?
 We recommend you wear loose, comfortable clothing and either sneakers or Tai Chi shoes.

 Do I need to be physically fit?
 Tai Chi is a safe exercise that puts minimal stress on joints and muscles.
 We welcome all levels of skill, experience and fitness levels.